 full of power and truth

-stuck in my throat and stayed there.
+stuck in my throat

-I felt them for years
+I felt it for years

-as they strained to break free
+as it strained to break free

 but always the good girl,

-I swallowed them.
+I swallowed it.